 Learning you have ALS can be devastating.
 The following tips may help you and your family cope:

 - Take time to grieve.
-The news that you have a fatal condition that will reduce your mobility and independence is difficult.
-You and your family will likely go through a period of mourning and grief after diagnosis.
+The news that you have a fatal condition that reduces your mobility and independence is hard to hear.
+You and your family may go through a period of mourning and grief after diagnosis.

 - Think beyond the physical changes.
-Many people with amyotrophic lateral sclerosis lead rewarding lives despite physical limitations.
+Many people with ALS lead rewarding lives despite physical limitations.
 Try to think of ALS as only one part of your life, not your entire identity.

 Make decisions now about your future medical care.
 Planning for the future allows you to be in control of decisions about your life and your care.
-With the help of your doctor, hospice nurse or social worker, you can decide whether you want certain life-extending procedures.
+It also lessens the burden for your loved ones.
+With the help of your health care provider, hospice nurse or social worker, you can decide whether you want certain life-extending procedures.

 Preparing for an appointment

 Your primary care provider may be the first to recognize the symptoms of ALS.
 Your provider will likely refer you to a doctor trained in nervous system conditions, known as a neurologist, to establish a diagnosis.

 You might need many tests to diagnose your condition.
 The diagnosis process can be stressful and frustrating.
 These strategies might give you a greater sense of control.